2hasimasqqsan-commits/pve-linstor-ansible/README.md

 The main purpose of this project is to demonstrate:

-・Proxmox VE cluster automation
+- Proxmox VE cluster automation
-・LINSTOR and DRBD-backed shared storage configuration ・QDevice-based quorum support
+- LINSTOR and DRBD-backed shared storage configuration
+- QDevice-based quorum support
-・Proxmox VE HA resource verification
+- Proxmox VE HA resource verification
-・VM disk placement on LINSTOR-backed storage ・Infrastructure automation using Ansible roles
+- VM disk placement on LINSTOR-backed storage
+- Infrastructure automation using Ansible roles

 ## Architecture